galaxyproject/training-material/topics/digital-humanities/tutorials/solar-eclipse-frequency/tutorial.md

 objectives:
 - Import a pre-calculated solar-eclipse dataset into Galaxy.
 - Convert a text file to tab-separated tabular data.
-- Split the eclipse magnitude field into observable (mag1) and theoretical (mag2) magnitudes.
+- Split the eclipse magnitude and time of maximum eclipse fields into observable (mag1 / Tmax1) and theoretical (mag2 / Tmax2) magnitudes.
 - Filter eclipses using a user-defined minimum observable magnitude.
 - Sort eclipse records chronologically.
 - Identify groups of N consecutive eclipses occurring within a user-defined maximum